 We were sleeping on latex for years while I was having horrible reactions to band aids.
 It is so weird to think that my mattress could have been causing low-level inflammation.

-Now, some “natural” latex mattress companies say that it doesn’t matter because the allergic reaction is to the protein in medical latex products, and that protein isn’t there in natural rubber latex.
+Now, most “natural” latex mattress companies say that it doesn’t matter because the allergic reaction is to the protein in medical latex products, and that protein isn’t there in natural rubber latex.
 Is it true?
 We don’t know.
-It is simply conjecture.
+Maybe.

 We do know that some studies have shown that proteins do remain in mattresses made of natural rubber latex.
 There is one story that floats on the internet of a woman named Molly who had a terrible reaction to a latex mattress.
 It seems to have lived on a page called latexallergyresources.com which no longer exists.
 Other than that, we only have speculation.